attentive-sales-engineering/attentive-swagger-app/README.md

 # attentive-swagger

-This project renders the Attentive Open API Specs in Swagger UI.
+This project renders the Attentive Open API Specs in Swagger UI and runs on top of a Node proxy server.

 ## Requirements